tpraxl/sup/docs/hddvd-sup-specs.md

 # HD-DVD Specs
+This file describes the specs of a HD-DVD sup file.
+Some small (but important) details are not described here, you can look them up in the source code.

 A HD-DVD sup is made up out of sections.
 Each section starts with 20 bytes of header data:
 ```C#
 struct SectionHeader